Ontrack performs hard drive data recovery from any make, model, brand or operating system. We have experience with all types of data loss.

 Turn off the power.
-If your hard drive is making strange clicking or grinding noises, this is a sign that your drive might have experienced a head crash and is not reading the data correctly.
-A head crash can result in permanent, unrecoverable damage to your files if the drive continues to run.
+Clicking or grinding noises indicate that the drive might have crashed.
+This can cause permanent, unrecoverable damage to your files if the drive continues to run.

-Whether it was an accidental delete or if your files have gone missing, our DIY data recovery software might be your answer.
+Whether it was an accidental delete, reformat or if your files have gone missing, our DIY data recovery software could help.
 Download a free trial of the software for a list of recoverable files.
-If the files you are searching for are recoverable, simply purchase the full license to download the data.
+If your files can be found, simply purchase the full licence to download the data.

 What do you do when your hard drive isn't detected?

 Sometimes data storage devices, hard drives, memory cards or USB sticks are not recognised by the operating system, making it impossible to access professional or personal data.